anacarsi/22ss-CacheLocalityPerformance/README.md

 # Introduction

-This project studies the effect of the choice of the access pattern to the elements of an N-dimensional vector on the time cost of reading, as well as the effects of physical parameters of the processor and cache memory
+This project studies the effect of the choice of the access pattern to the elements of an N-dimensional vector on the time cost of reading, as well as the effects of physical parameters of the processor and cache memory.

 # Requirements